 An allocation can be made under a good-faith agreement.
-This is a written agreement between you and at least two-thirds of the employees of each occupational category of employees who receive tips (for example, waitstaff, bussers, and maitre d's) working in the establishment when the agreement is adopted.
+This is a written agreement between you and at least two-thirds of the tipped employees of each occupational category (for example, waitstaff, bussers, and maitre d's) working in the establishment when the agreement is adopted.
 The agreement must:

-1. Provide for an allocation of the difference between total tips reported and 8% (or the lower rate) of gross receipts among employees who receive tips that approximates the actual distribution of tip income among the employees;
+1. Provide for an allocation of the difference between total tips reported and 8% (or the lower rate) of gross receipts among tipped employees that approximates the actual distribution of tip income among the employees;